smeghen/shannongaelslgfa/README.md

 # Credits

-Hero Image downloaded from Unsplash, picture taken by Sandro Schuh.

-Club photos taken by Deirdre O’Dowd for the Shannon Gaels Club.
+Hero Image and Club photos taken by Deirdre O’Dowd for the Shannon Gaels Club.